 This is a great question.
 A common problem that occurs in the mother’s uterus, especially toward the end of her pregnancy, is called In-Utero Constraint.
 It can get pretty tight in there as the baby grows.
 This happens when misalignments occurring in the mother’s pelvis and may cause the uterus to twist and pull, tightening the muscles of the uterine wall.
-When this happens, the baby can no longer move easily and may become stuck in the wrong or an unnatural position.
+When this happens, the baby can no longer move easily and may become stuck in the wrong or unnatural position.
 This position may cause compression or twisting of the baby’s neck and spine.
 When the pregnancy reaches 28-30 weeks, many babies have moved down into the mother’s pelvis in a head-down position.
 By 36 weeks, they should be head down into the pelvis.
 Sometimes, this does not happen due to the mother’s subluxated (misaligned) spine and/or pelvis.
 Chiropractors who are proficient in the Webster Technique are great at correcting this problem.
-I’ll talk about that in the next blog.

 There are 3 positions that can be especially problematic for the baby.
 Those positions are: